smfrue/pyomyo/README.md

 ```
 python3 myo_multithreading_examp.py
 ```
-2. Add "td-examples/getEMGdataViaUDP.tox" to your TD Scene
+2. Add td-examples/getEMGdataViaUDP.tox to your TD Scene
 3. Go into base1 and switch toggle to activate/deactive data stream
 4. Trail CHOP should visualize received data as a plot

 ## What I changed:
-(I just explain the most important parts)
+I just show the important parts.
+Open getEMGdataViaUDP.tox to see the full setup.

 ### myo_multithreading_examp.py
 ```